 Barack Obama versus Ronald Reagan - A Brief Comparison of Their First Three Years in the Oval Office

 In an interview conducted by 60 minutes in December 2011, American President Barack Obama stated to Host Steve Kroft that the accomplishments of his administration in its first two years would stack up to nearly any other president before him.
-The only exceptions would perhaps be Abraham Lincoln, FDR, and Lyndon B. Johnson.
+This claim included Republican conservatives' favorite Ronald Reagan.
 Not surprisingly, right wing ideologues began to bang away at their keyboards and post complaints on their blogs lambasting the absurdity of President Obama's words.
-This hub discusses the situations inherited by each of the figures raised by Obama before concluding with a brief and limited comparison of Obama and Ronald Reagan during their first three years in the Oval Office.
+This hub discusses the situations inherited by the two presidents and concludes with a brief and limited comparison of Obama and Ronald Reagan during their first three years in the Oval Office.
 Interestingly Obama's record fairs closely to Reagan's in the comparative time periods; yet, Reagan was respected much more than Obama.
 No doubt there are many more factors to consider than those presented here.
-Still, let the debate begin...

 Ronald Reagan is touted by Right Wing Conservatives as the image of a successful president.
 Reagan's mantra was reduce the size of government, cut taxes, and maintain a strong military.
 Interestingly during his first three years of office, government spending actually went up.
 Even more interesting are the similarities of some of the most important economic indicators between Reagan in his first three years and that of current president Barack Obama.